 Denver takes pride in being the 19th most populous city in all of the U.S. and the 5th most highly populated state capital.
 Denver is located just near the South Platte River, right on the edge of the Western Plains.
 The city is named after James W. Denver who was a government official in the region of Kansas.

-The city is surrounded by all kinds of beautiful sceneries, buildings and is developing quickly, especially as compared to other cities in the world.
+The city is surrounded by all kinds of beautiful sceneries, and buildings and is developing quickly, especially as compared to other cities in the world.
 Denver has everything from natural beauty to urban and a modern lifestyle, making it the ideal place to settle in.

 The current Denver city has a hillside on the east, which extends to three more sides after it.
 One of the most iconic things about Denver itself is the University of Colorado, which stays connected with a wide web of suburban corridors.
 The majority of the people and ancestries in Denver belong to the Hispanic (Mexican) groups and around one-third of its people belong to the African American ancestries.

 We would not be surprised if you are considering shifting to the city because of so much potential.
 However, it is still important to understand how moving here and setting your life will be.
-More importantly, how would it feel to live here long term?
+More importantly, how would it feel to live here long-term?

 We get that it is difficult to give up your current residence and start a new life in a completely new city.
 Therefore, we have compiled a comprehensive guide about Denver, CO, so that you can get a clearer idea of how it would feel to live here.
 Let us start the discussion with some interesting facts about Denver City.